-Not required by the government, but going the extra step in purchasing comprehensive car insurance is a smart step, especially if you use your vehicle everyday.
+Up next is another popular car insurance option to get.
+While it is not required by the government, going the extra step in purchasing comprehensive car insurance is a smart step, especially if you use your vehicle every day.
 The more you expose your motor vehicle to the road, the higher the chances of damage or the unfortunate accident, so you want to be able to be prepared for those kinds of situations.
-It secures you, your car, and you passengers from risks you don’t have direct control over.
+It secures you, your car, and your passengers from risks you don’t have direct control over.
 More importantly, comprehensive car insurance policies can be customized to suit your needs and budget, adding more coverage when needed.

 Own damage/Theft is the most common coverage across car insurance companies in the Philippines.
 It covers car damage, car loss, and damage/loss of declared accessories and spare parts due to instances like car robbery, vandalism, and fire.
 Actos of nature/Acts of God is also an added option to your policy, protecting your vehicle from natural disasters such as an earthquake, flood, and even animals.
 Personal accident is also usually thrown in, and provides financial aid to you and your passengers in the event of an accident, covering injury, disablement, or death.